-The first three of these forms are non-governmental entities known collectively as “social organizations,” which is the official Chinese term for non-governmental NPOs.
+The first three of these forms are non-governmental entities known collectively as “social organizations”（社会组织, shehui zuzhi）which is the official Chinese term for non-governmental NPOs.
+As of 2018, there were around 810,000 social organizations registered with the Ministry of Civil Affairs and its local bureaus.
 By contrast, the “public institution” or “public service unit” is a quasi-governmental NPO, generally formed by the government and staffed with government employees.
 Public universities, research institutes, and hospitals fall under this category.
 They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same tax rules as NPOs.
 There is also a plan to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizations.

-In addition to these three legal forms, the Charity Law that went into effect on September 1, 2016, created two new legal arrangements for organizations that carry out charitable activities.
+In addition to these three legal forms, the Charity Law created two new legal arrangements for organizations that carry out charitable activities.
 The first is the charitable organization (慈善组织, cishan zuzhi) status, which is open to “lawfully established nonprofit organizations” whose main purpose is “carrying out charitable activities” and who do not have a “profit making purpose” (Charity Law Articles 8-9).
-Chinese NPOs (also known as social organizations) can obtain charitable organization status in one of two ways.
-One is to apply for the status when registering as a social organization.
-If they have already registered as a social organization, then the NPO can apply for charitable status recognition following procedures in the Measures for the Designation of Charitable Organizations issued in September 2016.
+Chinese NPOs (also known as social organizations) can obtain charitable organization status in one of two ways: applying for the status when registering as a social organization, or applying for charitable status recognition if the NPO has already registered as a social organization, as detailed below.

-Besides the above legal forms, there are unregistered NPOs and informal NPOs registered as for-profit businesses.
+Besides the legal forms discussed above, there are unregistered NPOs and NPOs registered as for-profit businesses.
 Some unregistered NPOs gain legal status by attaching themselves to another legal entity, such as a social organization or a “public institution,” a term that includes universities and research institutes.
-NPOs registered as businesses and unregistered NPOs are technically not NPOs in the legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations in an operational sense.
-They are mission-driven, not-for-profit organizations founded by and governed by private individuals.
+Unregistered NPOs and NPOs registered as businesses are technically not NPOs in the legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations founded by and governed by private individuals.
 Many are funded by foreign governments and embassies and international organizations and foundations, and are required to justify the not-for-profit nature of their activities in their reports to funders.

 Together, these legal forms of NPOs and informal NPOs are the closest equivalent to non-governmental, not-for-profit organizations.
 A substantial portion of the legal NPOs—in particular, SAs and foundations—were either created by the government or have close ties to a particular government agency.
 These NPOs are often referred to as government-organized NGOs (GONGOs).
 In contrast, informal NPOs are generally more independent of the government.